-Changes in medical benefits, the vulnerability to “something for nothing” scams and loans, and even hidden debts such as loans can also be pitfalls.
-You may even have a few that weren’t on this list – everyone has their particular set of things that trip them up financially.
+Changes in medical benefits, the vulnerability to “something for nothing” scams and loans, and even hidden debts such as loans also can be pitfalls.
+You may even have a few that weren’t on this list.
+Everyone has a particular set of traps that trip them up financially.
 The trick is to identify what they are and plan for them.

 Taken with permission from Larry Burkett.